jordanh/cp4pc/readme.txt

 http://git.digi.com/projects/?p=python/cp4pc.git;a=summary

-ReadMe file for the CP4-on-PC project.
+ReadMe file for the ConnectPort for Person Computer (cp4pc) project.

+Requirements:
+1) Python 2.6 or newer - it won't work with Python 2.4.3 due to missing standard modules
+2) pyserial - this is used to connect to the XBee

 Over the years Digi engineers have been creating various Python tools which emulate a Digi gateway - such as the CPX4.
 These include ADDP, EDP and XBee-like socket and DDO functions.
 As of March 2012, one can even run the iDigi/Dia with Xbee devices.